MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:HideCoursesInLandingPage
 ```

-The portal allows content to be available to the learners only after they login to the platform from the landing page.
-The landing page for the learners by default shows the names and description of the self-enroll and auto-enroll courses on the platform, this can be avoided by setting this configuration as **True**.
+The landing page for learners shows the names and description of the self-enroll and auto-enroll courses before logging in on the platform.
+This can be avoided by setting the configuration to **True** to allowing courses to be viewed only after log in.

 By default, this feature is disabled with value as **False** allowing learners to view the self-enroll and auto-enroll courses before they log in to the training portal.